Power Apps and Power Automate licensing FAQ

 Power Apps plans:

-Power Apps per app plan which allows individual users to run applications (2 apps and a single portal) for a specific business scenario based on the full capabilities of Power Apps for $10/user/app/month.
+Power Apps per app plan which allows individual users to run applications (one app or one portal) for a specific business scenario based on the full capabilities of Power Apps for $5/user/app/month.
 This plan provides an easy way for customers to get started with the platform before broader scale adoption.

-Power Apps per user plan which equips a user to run unlimited applications (within service limits) based on the full capabilities of Power Apps for $40/user/month.
+Power Apps per user plan which equips a user to run unlimited applications (within service limits) based on the full capabilities of Power Apps for $20/user/month.

 Power Automate Plans:

 How do I use Power Apps per app plans?

 How do I use Power Apps pay-as-you-go plan?